 In 2021 our school began the process of implementing Respectful Relationships which ties in well to Positive Education and the current practices we use within the school.
 In 2023 we look forward to strengthening our practices further.

 Ruskin Park Primary uses Compass to update and track student absences.
 Should a student not be at school by 10am, a text will be sent to parents through the system.
 Previous, current and future absences can be explained through Compass also.
 Should a parent not have access to the internet or their account, a phone call or a written note to the classroom teacher is acceptable.

 Parents should ensure their child:

-- arrange doctor and dentist appointments out of school hours
+- attends doctor and dentist appointments out of school hours (where possible)

-- do not allow your child to stay at home for minor reasons.
+- is not allowed to stay at home for minor reasons.

 Regular attendance at school is important:

 - from the first day, if your child misses the basic skills in primary school they can experience difficulties with their learning